 Events and probabilities

-One way to think about an event is an outcome, or a set of outcomes, of some general process.
-This might sound confusing, but a few examples should make it clearer:
+An event is an outcome, or a set of outcomes, of some general random/uncertain process.
+If this isn’t too clear, these examples should make it clearer:

 - A coin landing heads after a single flip